2027 Salvadoran presidential election: Presidency of Nayib Bukele

 Nayib Bukele became President of El Salvador on 1 June 2019 after winning that year's presidential election.
 Nuevas Ideas, Bukele's political party, won the 2021 legislative election in a landslide and used its supermajority in the Legislative Assembly to replace the five magistrates of the Supreme Court of Justice's Constitutional Court.
-In 2022, Bukele initiated a nationwide gang crackdown that has resulted in over 84,200 arrests as of March 2025 and has been accused of human rights violations and secret negotiations with gangs.
+In 2022, Bukele initiated a nationwide gang crackdown that as of March 2025, had resulted in over 84,200 arrests and has been accused of human rights violations and secret negotiations with gangs.
 As a part of the crackdown, he opened the Terrorism Confinement Center (CECOT), a prison with a capacity of 40,000 inmates.
-Bukele has been described by journalists as an authoritarian and an autocrat, yet he also holds approval ratings ranging in the 80s and 90s.
+Bukele has been described by journalists as an authoritarian and an autocrat, yet also holds approval ratings ranging in the 80s and 90s.

+Under Bukele, El Salvador has experienced democratic backsliding.
 In 2021, the Supreme Court of Justice ruled that the incumbent president was eligible to run for re-election immediately, overturning a 2014 ruling that held that immediate re-election was unconstitutional.
 The following year, Bukele announced his intention to run for re-election in the 2024 presidential election.
 Opposition politicians criticized the ruling and Bukele's seeking re-election as unconstitutional.
 Bukele won re-election with almost 85 percent of the vote in a landslide victory and his second term began on 1 June 2024.
 Nuevas Ideas won 54 of the Legislative Assembly's 60 seats in concurrent legislative elections.